-ш Have I developed a clear value proposition for my Have I identified my target markets and develope Am I familiar with the regulations and laws relate Do I have appropriate insurance and permits to o Have I established partnerships with other busin Am I prepared to adapt my experiences to meet t backgrounds?
+ready y are: Have I developed a clear value proposition for my cultural tourism product or experience?
+Have I identified my target markets and developed strategies to reach them?
+Am I familiar with the regulations and laws related to cultural tourism in the areas where I plan to operate?
+Do I have appropriate insurance and permits to operate my business in other countries or regions?
+Have I established partnerships with other businesses or organizations in the travel and tourism industry?
+Am I prepared to adapt my experiences to meet the needs and interests of visitors from different cultures and backgrounds?